 Creates a line support by graphical or coordinate entry of the line support start and endpoint.
 Double-click on the support to open the Properties and define the displacement value.
 Negative is upward.

 Continues the current operation of modeling a component by entering sequential endpoints of each modeled component segment.

-Display/Hide Slab Region Panel Here Stab Region Panel Here Stab Regions.
+Display/Hide Slab Region Panel P Displays on/off slab regions.

 Display/Hide Wall (N/A to SOG) Displays on/off walls.